Happy New Year!

 The Catcher In The Rye, Salinger's poignant coming-of-age story, opens with teenage student Holden Caulfield being expelled from Pencey Prep, his boarding school in Pennsylvania.

-An angry young man, Holden believes that his fellow students and his teachers are all a bunch of phonies.
+Holiden is an angry, alienated young man who may be losing his mind.
+He believes that his teachers and fellow students are all a bunch of phonies.
 After an altercation with his roommate, Holden packs up and leaves school in the middle of the night.

 He takes a train back to New York City, but doesn't want to go home to his parents, so he checks into the shabby Edmont Hotel instead.
 There, he dances with some tourist girls, has a clumsy encounter with a prostitute, and gets assaulted by her pimp when he refuses to pay her more than the agreed upon amount.